robmarkcole/fire-detection-from-images/README.md

 # fire-detection-from-images
 Detect fire in images using neural nets.

-The purpose of this repo is to first identify relevant datasets and publications, then demonstrate a state of the art fire detection model that can be deployed to an edge device.
+The purpose of this repo is to first identify relevant datasets and publications, then demonstrate a state of the art fire detection model that can be deployed to an edge device, presumed to be connected to a CCTV camera.
 Explore speed/accuracy tradeoffs & determine practical solution to deployment.

 Biggest challenge appears to be gathering comprehensive yet representative training dataset.
+Do we need different datasets for small/large/indoor/outdoor fires?
+What is the highest accuracy achievable?
+Explore custom architectures or focus on fine tuning?

 ## Tooling and approach
 * Frames will be fed through a fire/normal classifier.
 On positive detection of fire frames are fed to an object detection model to determine the size/severity of the fire.
 Ignore smoke for MVP.
 Try various architectures & parameters to establish a 'good' baseline model.
 * Remain open to pytorch & tensorflow2
-* Use Google Colab for training and host images on Google drive which has a nice UI, desktop apps with sync, easy auth
+* Use Google Colab for training and host images on Google drive which has a nice UI, desktop apps with sync, easy auth.
+Additionally or alternatively use kaggle, any particular advantages vs colab?
-* Additionally use kaggle for training and data hosting?
-Not personally a fan of the kaggle UI, but keeping everything on kaggle simplifies auth, integration, version control, reproducibility
 * Identify any relevant guidance/legislation on required accuracy of fire detection techniques

 ## Articles & repos